EamonKeane/airflow-GKE-k8sExecutor-helm/Readme.md

 Cost per CPU Hour:

-* Auto-scaling, pre-emptible `n1-highcpu-4` cost of $30/month, or $40/month assuming 75% utilisation
+* Auto-scaling, pre-emptible `n1-highcpu-4` cost of $30/month, or $40/month assuming 75% utilisation.
-* $30/(730 hours per month * 4 vCPU) = $0.01/vCPU hour
+* $40/(730 hours per month * 4 vCPU) = $0.015/vCPU hour

-This calculation assumes you have idempotent dags, for non-idempotent dags the cost is circa $250/month + $0.03/vCPU hour.
+This calculation assumes you have idempotent dags, for non-idempotent dags the cost is circa $250/month + $0.05/vCPU hour.
 This compares with approximately $300 + $0.20/(vCPU + DB) hour with Cloud Composer <https://cloud.google.com/composer/pricing>.
 This tutorial installs on the free Google account ($300 over 12 months).

 ## Installation instructions